bast/talk-practical-software-licensing/slides.md

 # Practical recommendations

----

-# Starting a new project
+- Starting a new project

----

-# Contributing
+- Contributing

----

-# Reusing
+- Reusing

----

-# Sharing software
+  - Keep track of where things come from
+- Collaborating

 ---